 Book your stay at Four Seasons here.

-One of the best luxury boutique hotels in Mexico City, Las Alcobas is all about taking you away from the busy street where it’s located and offering a nice and relaxing atmosphere.
+One of the best boutique hotels in Mexico City, Las Alcobas is all about taking you away from the busy street where it’s located and offering a nice and relaxing atmosphere.

 This hotel is located in the upscale Polanco neighborhood and boasts a lush garden, continental breakfast (included in the price), and spacious rooms with modern designs.